Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Background and Related Work

 \subsection{Neural Machine Translation}

-Traditional methods for translating text from one language into another are increasingly replaced by Neural Machine Translation (NMT), where neural networks are used to predict a sequence of translated words~\cite{stahlberg2020:neural,yang2020:survey}.
-Sequence-to-sequence models enable NMT to automatically learn complex mappings between different languages, efficiently capturing context and offering more accurate translations compared to their predecessors.
+Traditional methods for translating text from one language into another are increasingly replaced by Neural Machine Translation (NMT), where neural networks are used to predict a sequence of translated words~\cite{stahlberg2020:neural,yang2020:survey} and sequence-to-sequence methods, in general~\cite{sutskever2014:sequence}.
+Sequence-to-sequence models enable NMT to automatically learn complex mappings between different languages, efficiently capturing context and offering more accurate translations in comparison to their predecessors.